Mar 4 2019 to Mar 8 2019

 - Set up instruments for the basic resolution of amplitude, frequency and time

-- Perform basic vibration analysis of machinery and components, such as shafts, bearings, gears, fans, pumps and motors, using spectrum analysis
+- Perform basic vibration analysis of machinery and components, such as shafts, bearings, gears, fans, pumps and motors, using spectrum and phase analysis

 - Classify, interpret and evaluate the test results in accordance with applicable specifications and standards